kazzacarrot/autoscroller_for_guitar_chords/README.md

+There are like 3 parts to this: file exploration, song choosing and song play.
 Instructions:

 You will soon see a crude file explorer.
 Use the left and right arrow keys to navigate and the return key to enter a directory.
 You can go up a level (return to the previous folder) by pressing the up arrow key.
 Choose the correct folder by pressing f.